 Moody Gardens in Galveston, Texas, is AZA accredited for its aquarium and rainforest zoo.
 It’s also home to a museum of regularly rotating exhibits, featuring topics such as Body Worlds RX: Prescriptions for Healthy Living. - Vermilionville: Living History Open Air Village in Lafayette, Louisiana

 The Museum of Clean is a must-see attraction when you’re traveling through Idaho on I-15!
-From the history of vacuums through to all kinds of cleaning tools and accessories, it’s a fascinating stop. - Fred Light Museum: Battleford, Saskatchewan
+From the history of vacuums through to all kinds of cleaning tools and accessories, it’s a fascinating stop. - Frontier Prison Museum: Rawlins, Wyoming

 With 25 million historical, cultural, and natural treasures, the Bishop Museum in Honolulu, Hawaii, is a must-see museum when you’re in Honolulu.
 It curates history from across the entire Pacific Basin. - Alexander & Baldwin Sugar Museum: Puunene, Maui, Hawaii